Sweetens Cove: Two New Tennessee Bourbons Make Their Fairway Debut

 Before diving straight into the glass, it's essential to understand the differences in the whiskey we’re about to enjoy.
 Familiarizing yourself with what you’re consuming can set up your palate and expectations.
 Whiskey is a broad umbrella of spirits from all over the world, each with unique attributes.
 While there are many variations, let's focus on four primary categories:

-Bourbon: Typically a darker amber color, bourbon offers fruity and oaky aromas with a sweeter, caramel-like palate.
+Typically a darker amber color, bourbon offers fruity and oaky aromas with a sweeter, caramel-like palate.
 Proofs can range from 80 to 135 and beyond.

-Rye: Whether American or Canadian, rye whiskey shares a similar format to bourbon, but with a distinct baking spice aroma and flavor, resulting in a drier palate.
+Whether American or Canadian, rye whiskey shares a similar format to bourbon, but with a distinct baking spice aroma and flavor, resulting in a drier palate.

-Scotch: Usually lighter in color and lower in proof (80-90), Scotch is made using a specific process of smoking barley with peat.
+Usually lighter in color and lower in proof (80-90), Scotch is made using a specific process of smoking barley with peat.
 Depending on the region and distiller, it can range from intensely smoky to subtly smooth, crafted by master blenders over generations.

-Tennessee Whiskey: Following a process similar to bourbon, Tennessee whiskey undergoes a charcoal filtering process for mellowing.
+Following a process similar to bourbon, Tennessee whiskey undergoes a charcoal filtering process for mellowing.
 It’s generally lighter and lower proof, but bolder options are available as well.

-Now, let’s get into the tasting!
 Remember, there’s no wrong way to drink whiskey.
 Here are some practices that have enhanced my experiences over the years.
 Everyone has a different sensory palette, so try different approaches until you find what works best for you!

-Setting the Stage: The right environment is key.
 Use a thin-walled, stemmed glass or something with a base you can grip (nothing beats a Glencairn!).
 This prevents your hands from warming the whiskey.
 While I enjoy a colder whiskey, I prefer it at room temperature to bring out the most aroma and flavor.
 Avoid tasting right after eating and when your palate is dry; though I won’t turn down whiskey whenever it’s offered!

 Visual Examination: Pour about 2 ounces of whiskey and hold it up to the light.
 Admire the beautiful color—dark amber or almost red indicates a treat ahead!
 Swirl the glass to observe viscosity; quality whiskey will leave “legs” on the glass.